haimkastner/frontal-data-manager/README.md

 [![Build & Test Status](https://github.com/haimkastner/frontal-data-manager/workflows/frontal-data-manager/badge.svg?branch=main)](https://github.com/haimkastner/frontal-data-manager/actions) [![Coverage Status](https://coveralls.io/repos/github/haimkastner/frontal-data-manager/badge.svg?branch=main)](https://coveralls.io/github/haimkastner/frontal-data-manager?branch=main)

-This package use to simplify feting data once and using it all over application components without a require for complex injection libraries such as MobX, Redux etc.
+This package simplified the process of fetching data once and using it all over the application components without requiring a complex injection library such as MobX, Redux, etc.

-Altho it's very lightweight, it's still powerful and gives the ability to update data from one place to all components, clearing cache, forcing re-fetch, and much more.
+Although it's a very lightweight package with a very simple API, it's still powerful and gives the ability for data updating from one place to all application components, which is a very common requirement in every front application implementation.

+All this includes the ability for clearing cache, force re-fetch, and much more.

+See below in the example section how easy it is.

-The package as also as a built-in React (v17.0.2) hook for easy to use in React components.
+The package also has a built-in React (v17.0.2) hook for easy-to-use React components.

 ## Install via NPM / Yarn: